 Even if the figure works perfectly for me in resin, the alternate PLA version (which I rely on other people to test for me) may have issues I haven't accounted for.

 Finished means I'm satisfied that I've done all I can to make the figure the best it can be, I've seen other people print successfully and post photos of the fully assembled figure, and nobody should have any issues printing it as long as their machine is functioning properly and they follow my instructions.

 How many times do you have to print a prototype until it comes out right?

-And then there are the designs from hell, like the Taran Wood Beast, that should have been an over-and-done-with April Fools joke, but that stretched on forever because I just couldn't get the arms and legs to slot together without snapping.
-The big scale figures and vehicles, like the War Machine and Dalek Time Machine are the worst though, since they take weeks to print, and one minor mistake can ruin the entire design.
+And then there are the designs from hell, like the Taran Wood Beast and Meglos, that should have been quick and easy, but that stretched on for weeks because I just couldn't get a seemlingly simple part of the design to work without breaking.
+The big scale figures and vehicles, like the War Machine and Battle Damage Emperor Dalek are the worst though, since they take weeks to print, and one minor mistake can cost a lot of time and money.

 Luckily I now have a large scale resin printer that can rapid print a normal human-sized 5.5" figure in about a day and a half, so it's a lot easier to print, test, and then reprint, so in most cases, it only takes about a week to get a figure from Beta to Finished status.